Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 The lens is heavily built, working very well, and demanding.

-This lens is designed for APS-C, Digital SLR cameras, not the more expensive full-frame cameras.
+This lens is designed for APS-C and digital SLR cameras, not the more expensive full-frame cameras.

-I’ve put the lens on my 20 megapixels Canon 70D camera at its widest angle of 10 millimeters and its widest aperture of F 3.5.
+I’ve put the lens on my 20-megapixel Canon 70D camera at its widest angle of 10 millimeters and widest aperture of F 3.5.

 This lens’s bokeh is relatively smooth.